ASFHyP3/scidev-deployments/README.md

-# scidev-deployments
+# SciDev Deployments

-IaC for HyP3 deployments managed by @SciDev
+IaC for HyP3 deployments managed by @ASFHyP3/SciDev